roberthartung/google_charts/README.md

 ## Implemented wrappers

 - All Charts are implemented, included the corecharts and all other charts.
-- Material charts are not fully supported yet.
+- Material charts (Line, Bar/Column, Scatter)
 - Query API
 - Formatters
 - Static methods like `arrayToDataTable`, `drawChart` and `drawToolbar`